ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Design Patterns/Communication/JSON Communication.md

 ## JSON Transport Vessel/Comms

 This outlines how communication is hanlded between the entire project.
-To see how it is tied together/implemetned, check out DOCS FOR SYNC EVERYTHING ONCE THEY EXIST
+To see how it is tied together/implemetned, check out the [Sync Process](../Communication/Sync%20Process.md)

 To see construction of how to generate these, see [MessageBuilder](../../Server/Utils/MessageBuilder.md).